-Why do dogs love to jump up on people?
-It is their own merry way of greeting their human companions.
-Whilst this enthusiastic show of affection may seem amusing at first, especially if your dog is small, it can later become a bad habit as it can escalate into an undesirable behaviour if left uncorrected.
 Dogs jumping up on people can be dangerous with large adult dogs such as Great Danes and Saint Bernards.
-Continue reading to learn ways on how to stop a dog from jumping up on you.
+Continue reading to learn training methods on how to stop a dog from jumping up on you.

 Needless to say, avoid punishing your pet.
 Jumping is an appeasement behaviour that is common to all dog breeds.
 Punishing the behaviour may only make your dog bounce even more.

-Rein in the affection.
+2. Rein in the Affection.

 When your dog successfully follows the process, reward him with a treat.
 Then tell him “off” whilst pushing your body into him.
 Don’t push your pooch with your hands.
 Repeat this step if your dog bounces on you again.